Righteousness: Judaism

+The Talmud mentions that there are in each generation thirty-six righteous people (called Lamed Vav Tzadikim in Hebrew), whose existence sustains the world.
+This legend is mentioned by the Jewish historian and philosopher Gershom Scholem as "widespread in Jewish folklore".

+After the second World War genocide of 6 million Jews, the Yad Vashem Holocaust Memorial Museum was tasked to identify and recognize the "Righteous Among the Nations".
+They are non-Jews who took high risks to save Jews from extermination.
+The honorary title of "Righteous Among the Nations" is awarded since 1963 by a special commission in Israel, headed by a justice of the Supreme Court of Israel, after studying each case in depth and assessing if they fit the required criteria.

 Mandaeism

 An early self-appellation for Mandaeans is bhiri zidqa meaning 'elect of righteousness' or 'the chosen righteous', a term found in the Book of Enoch and Genesis Apocryphon II, 4.
 In addition to righteousness, zidqa also refers to alms or almsgiving.

 East Asian religions

 Yi (Confucianism)

 Yi, (義 (义, 義, yì, Ji6)), literally "justice, or justness, righteousness or rightness, meaning", is an important concept in Confucianism.
-It involves a moral disposition for the good in life, with the sustainable intuition, purpose, and sensibility to do good competently with no expectation of reward.
+It involves a moral disposition for the good in life with the sustainable intuition, purpose, and sensibility to do good competently without expectation of reward.

-Yi resonates with Confucian philosophy's orientation towards the cultivation of reverence or benevolence (ren) and skillful practice (li).
+Yi resonates with the orientation of Confucian philosophy towards the cultivation of reverence or benevolence (ren) and skillful practice (li).

-Yi represents moral acumen that goes beyond simple rule-following, as it is based on empathy, it involves a balanced understanding of a situation, and it incorporates the "creative insights" and grounding necessary to apply virtues through deduction (Yin and Yang) and reason "with no loss of purpose and direction for the total good of fidelity.
-Yi represents this ideal of totality as well as a decision-generating ability to apply a virtue properly and appropriately in a situation."
+Yi represents moral acumen that goes beyond simple rule-following.
+As it is based on empathy, it involves a balanced understanding of a situation, and it incorporates the "creative insights" and grounding necessary to apply virtues through deduction (Yin and Yang) and reason "with no loss of purpose and direction for the total good of fidelity.
+Yi represents this ideal of totality and decisive ability to apply a virtue appropriately in a situation."

 In application, yi is a "complex principle" that includes: